mdghayman/Python/README.md

-# hello-world
-Hello world!
+Hello World!

-This repository is my Python workshop.
+Welcome to my Python workshop.

-It includes a growing and evolving list of projects which I'm using to help teach myself the language
+Here you'll find a growing list of projects I'm using to learn the language.

 Meow Sincerely
 Michael Hayman